 - 1. Following the dispatch to a call, prior to arrival, the MEDIC crew should organize their approach upon arrival - 2.
 It should be predetermined which crew member will perform the primary assessment and which will perform other duties - 3.
 Enroute to scene, crew should consider differential diagnosis based on dispatch chief complaint and pertinent CAD notes - 4.
 Depending on the nature of the incident, equipment and supplies will be carried to the patient - A. Medical incidents: - i.
 Airway supplies and oxygen - ii.
-Cardiac monitor/defibrillator - iii.
-Medications - iv.
+BLS/ALS equipment per crew configuration - iii.
+Cardiac monitor/defibrillator - iv.
+Medications - v.
 Stretcher - B. Trauma incidents: - i.
 Airway supplies and oxygen - ii.
-Basic Life support supplies - iii.
+BLS/ALS equipment per crew configuration - iii.
 Cardiac monitor/defibrillator - iv.
+Medications - v.
 Stretcher - 5.
 When approaching the scene, each crew member should ensure safety for themselves (following OSHA policies and procedures) - 6.
 An initial scene evaluation is vital to request the necessary personnel or resources required to properly manage the incident - 7.
 Once safety and resources are verified, the patient is evaluated - 8.
 If more than one patient is involved, a rapid triage assessment must be performed - A. It is a judgment as to which patient to evaluate first; patients appearing critical, either by mechanism of injury or external appearance, should take precedence - B. Regardless of patient number, an organized approach for a primary assessment should be consistent - 9.
 When initially meeting any patient, the provider should always introduce themselves and provide reassurance - A. This is important as it lets the patient know that you are a trained individual (not a bystander) who is experienced in dealing with these types of incidents - 10.
 Following the introduction, the patient's chief complaint should be elicited - 11.
 Patient evaluation should always be performed in a controlled environment conducive to privacy and protection - A. When patients are found outside, particularly pediatrics, they should be relocated and evaluated inside the ambulance if possible

-Universal Patient Care Protocol (NCCEP UP-1)
+Universal Patient Care Protocol (UP-1)